jwilger/jwilger.github.io/_posts/2015-12-08-saffron-bourbon-chicken-soup.md

 2. Toss the cubed chicken with salt and garlic powder.

-3. Heat the butter and olive oil in a heavy-bottomed skillet (cast-iron if you have it) over medium-high heat.
+3. Heat 1 tbsp olive oil and the butter in a heavy-bottomed skillet (cast-iron if you have it) over medium-low heat.

+4. Sauté the onions until they start to give up their moisture, then add the garlic and continue to sauté until the garlic starts to turn golden-brown (don't let it burn!)

+5. Remove the onions and garlic to the pressure cooker pot.

+6. Increase the heat to medium high, and add the remaining tablespoon of olive oil.

-4. Once the skillet is hot, add the chicken and sauté until just browned, before the outside becomes tough (it does not need to be fully-cooked).
+7. Once the skillet is hot, add the chicken and sauté until just browned, before the outside becomes tough (it does not need to be fully-cooked).

-5. Move cooked chicken to the pressure-cooker pot.
+8. Move cooked chicken to the pressure-cooker pot.

-6. Reduce heat to medium-low and add onions and garlic.
-Sauté for about two minutes, removing the onions and the garlic to the pressure-cooker pot once the garlic just starts turning golden-brown.
-   (Any longer, and it will go bitter.
-Blech!)

-7. Increase heat to medium-high, thoroughly deglaze the skillet with the bourbon, and add the resulting sauce to the pressure-cooker pot.
+9. Thoroughly deglaze the skillet with the bourbon, and add the resulting sauce to the pressure-cooker pot.

-8. Drain the vegetables and add them to the pressure-cooker pot along with the diced tomatoes, chicken stock, black pepper, thyme, and saffron.
+19. Drain the vegetables and add them to the pressure-cooker pot along with the diced tomatoes, chicken stock, black pepper, thyme, and saffron.

-9. Bring the pressure-cooker up to pressure, and let the soup cook for 35 minutes.
+11. Bring the pressure-cooker up to pressure, and let the soup cook for 35 minutes.
 (I use an [Instant Pot][instant-pot], which has a button for "Stew/Meat" that I used for this.)

-10. After 35 minutes, release the pressure, and—once it is safe to do so—remove the lid.
+12. After 35 minutes, release the pressure, and—once it is safe to do so—remove the lid.

-11. Stir in the lemon juice, and serve.
+13. Stir in the lemon juice, and serve.

-I'd say this makes enough for around 6-8 bowls of soup.
+I'd say this makes enough for around 10-12 bowls of soup.

 [instant-pot]: http://instantpot.com